Canon Alexander Galloway: Family

-The Architect
+Architect

 Within the few published references to Galloway, his role in the diocese is most often referred to as an "architect".
 However, in the 16th century the term had not yet been applied to the role that he played within the Diocese.
 In common with the way Cathedral Chapters managed the building work in the diocese, a Master of Works or “supervisor” was first appointed by the Bishop.
 He in turn would have appointed a Master Mason and a Master Carpenter.
 The Master of Works would also have had a deputy who kept day to day accounts and reported to Cathedral Chapter.
 In managing building work for the Chapter, a Master of Works may have made use of wooden models and drawings of buildings, bridges etc. made by the Master Carpenter.
 There are no records of plans or models still in the diocese.
 Galloway was Master of Works for the Diocese from c.
 1509 to his death in 1552.
 He was suited to this potion first, because of a close working relationship to Bishops Elphinstone and Dunbar and his friendship with Hector Boece.
 Second, his skill in liturgical matters made him a knowledgeable and safe pair of hands.
 His influence was wider than in the Aberdeen diocese.
 As an experienced Master of Works he developed a close association with Canon Alexander Mylne of Dunkeld (d.1548), first President of the Scottish College of Justice and Abbot of Cambuskenneth.
 In that diocese, Mylne supervised, as the Master of Works, the building of the “old” bridge in Dunkeld.
 This was the same time that Bishop Durbar was revising Bishop Elphinstone’s plans for a bridge over the river Dee.
 Mylne and Galloway had common interests.
 Galloway also undertook the role of Master of Works for the great wooden ceiling in the Cathedral, the “Dunbar western towers” of the cathedral, various churches and the Bridge of Dee (1522-1527) in Aberdeen.
 He was also the Master of Works for Greyfriars Church in Aberdeen and the Snow Kirk in Old Aberdeen.